 On this page you will find information about your rights as a client.
-It is very important to me that you have the information to protect yourself and report any issues.
-I always encourage my clients to talk with me if they have any questions or if I have said or done anything that upsets them.
-It's give us a chance to work on repairing relationships within a session.
+It is very important to us that you have the information to protect yourself and report any issues.
+I always encourage clients to talk with us if they have any questions or if we have said or done anything that upsets them.
+It gives us a chance to work on repairing relationships within a session.
 Below you will find information and links to better assist you.

 If you have any questions please feel free to call, text or email me.

 You have the right to receive a “Good Faith Estimate” explaining how much your medical and mental health care will cost.

 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the expected charges for medical services, including psychotherapy services.

 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency healthcare services, including psychotherapy services.

 You can ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule a service.

 If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
 Make sure to save a copy or picture of your Good Faith Estimate.